BetterRules/openfisca-aotearoa/README.md

 > [Learn more about tests](https://doc.openfisca.fr/coding-the-legislation/writing_yaml_tests.html)

-Your country package is now installed and ready !
+Your country package is now installed and ready!

 ## Serving your country package with the OpenFisca web API

 If you are considering building a web application, you can plug the OpenFisca web api to your country package.

-First, install the OpenFisca wep api :
+First, install the OpenFisca wep api:
 ```sh
 pip install openfisca-web-api
 ```